PIM Software or a Product Catalog? Everything You Need to Know About Customer-facing Product Content

 With PIM, it’s possible to manage a centralized database of product information and all other assets to publish on multiple platforms.
 While multifunctional, PIM doesn’t lack in the catalog department.
 All things considered, a PIM is equatable to a catalog management system.
 Head to head, PIM software or product catalog, PIM is the clear winner.
 It improves backend end and customer-facing content on all fronts, including catalog templates.

 Catsy PIM and DAM systems offer such a robust solution on all fronts: product data management, organization, digital asset management, and catalog management.
-Check out a live demo to see how it works or visit the website for more information.
+Check out a live demo of Catsy PIM and DAM to see how it works or visit the website for more information.

 PIM software stands for Product Information Management software, which is a centralized system for managing and organizing product data.
 It allows businesses to store and manage information such as product descriptions, images, specifications, and pricing in one place.
 On the other hand, a product catalog refers to the collection of product information presented to customers, whether in print or digital format.
 While a product catalog can be a part of PIM software, PIM software provides broader functionality beyond just catalog creation.